 Class of 2018

 "Today marks the beginning of the rest of our lives.
-Today will be one we won’t soon forget.
-Many of us are excited for all God has in store for us.
-Many of us are nervous and anxious, but today we are brothers and sister in Christ, and one of that sets up apart from God’s love.
+Today will be one we won't soon forget.
+Many of use are excited for all God has in store for us.
+Many of us are nervous and anxious, but today we are brothers and sisters in Christ..."

 Class of 2019